• Skip to primary navigation

 Serving suggestions

-This goulash makes for a great one-pot meal with simple toppings such as chopped fresh parsley, plant-based sour cream, or homemade cashew cream.
+This goulash makes for a great one-pot meal with simple toppings such as chopped fresh parsley, plant-based sour cream, homemade cashew cream, or super seed mix.

 You could also make it a more filling meal by serving alongside rice, bread, or mashed potatoes.